-The four complaints regarded as premature represent 17% of the complaints determined in the year.
+The three complaints regarded as premature represent 18% of the complaints determined in the year.
 This is well below the national average of 27%, and would seem to suggest that your Council has a complaints procedure which is accessible to your citizens and which is, for the most part, effective in resolving complaints.

-Only three complaints which had previously been referred back to the Council were resubmitted to my office, none of which was upheld.
+Only one complaint which had previously been referred back to the Council was resubmitted to my office.
+It was not upheld.